Review by Anissa Telle

 About Andrea Peskind Katz from GREAT THOUGHTS, GREAT READERS:

 Andrea Peskind Katz runs Great Thoughts, Great Readers, a Book Salon presented via her private FB group where approximately 5000 prolific readers and authors interact.
 She also founded Greatthoughts.com, a lifestyle website blog focusing on Great Books and Great Travel.
 To quote Robert Frost, she created her “second act” career to “unite my avocation and my vocation”.
-After 20 years in high pressure sales, Andrea retired to spend time doing what she loves best: hanging with her family, reading good books.
+After 20 years in high-pressure sales, Andrea retired to spend time doing what she loves best: hanging with her family, and reading good books.

 Each month, Andrea chooses a book for 50PlusToday that is either written by or for 50Plus individuals.